acad2/crypto/README.md

     - computationally asymmetric encryption/decryption

 The analysis tools are written in python, as well the designs.
 A few designs have variants written in C to get a better understanding of algorithm performance on the CPU.
 Most of the designs are my own and are not intended for use to protect data in the real world.

 The code is for research purposes.
+Much of it is effectively scratch paper - the contents of any file are not guaranteed to contain accurate or complete reasoning.